Finding Statistically Significant Interactions between Continuous Features: Introduction

-The remainder of this paper is organized as follows: We introduce our method in Section~\ref{sec:method}.
-We introduce a likelihood ratio test as a statistical association test for combinations in Section~\ref{subsec:test}, analyze multiple testing correction using the testability in Section~\ref{subsec:mcp}, and present an algorithm that enumerates all significant feature combinations in Section~\ref{subsec:alg}.
+This paper is organized as follows: We introduce our method C-Tarone in Section~\ref{sec:method}.
+We introduce a likelihood ratio test as a statistical association test for interactions in Section~\ref{subsec:test}, analyze multiple testing correction using the testability in Section~\ref{subsec:mcp}, and present an algorithm in Section~\ref{subsec:alg}.
 We experimentally validate our method in Section~\ref{sec:exp} and summarize our findings in Section~\ref{sec:conclusion}.